recogito/geotagger/README.md

-# Recogito Geotagging Plugin
+# Recogito Geotagger Plugin

-A Geo-Tagging plugin for RecogitoPlus.
+A geo-tagging plugin for Recogito.
 Work in progress.